 For analytical purposes it may be useful to collect a separate small aliquot that is representative of the whole vial.
 The system can be configured to collect this sample (in a separate vial) in the middle of collection of the main product vial (i.e. from the centre of the product peak).

-Modify Your Queue in Real Time
+Modify the reaction list in Real Time